nvllsvm/harmonize/README.rst

     optional arguments:
       -h, --help        show this help message and exit -n NUM_PROCESSES  Number of processes to use
+      -V VBR_PROFILE    VBR profile to use for encoder

 .. |PyPI Version| image:: https://img.shields.io/pypi/v/harmonize.svg?